-Scenario 3: You Took the SAT or SAT Subject Tests With a Fee Waiver
+Scenario 3: You Took the SAT With a Fee Waiver

 Maybe you need to send proof of your Common App fee waiver eligibility to a college.
 Or maybe you're applying to a college that doesn't use the Common App or Coalition App.
 For whatever reason, you need a separate college fee waiver form.

-If you took the SAT or one or more SAT Subject Tests with a fee waiver, you'll automatically get unlimited college fee waivers from the College Board (as long as the schools allow fee waivers to be used).
+If you took the SAT with a fee waiver, you'll automatically get unlimited college fee waivers from the College Board (as long as the schools allow fee waivers to be used).
 These college app fee waivers will be available in your College Board account, where you can view them and—should your college request it—print out and send them to your schools.

 If you took the SAT as a senior, you'll be able to access these waivers when your scores become available.
 If you took the SAT as a junior, however, you'll have to wait until the fall of your senior year.